 Black Friday 2022 is already looking like it's going to be a landmark sales event.
-From 4K OLED TVs to next-gen games consoles like the PS5 and Xbox Series X, and onto iPhones, Beats headphones and Dell laptops among much more, we're anticipating major deals.
+From 4K OLED TVs to next-gen games consoles like the PS5 and Xbox Series X, and onto iPhones, Beats headphones and Dell laptops among much more, we're anticipating major deals this year.

-Black Friday last year suffered from global supply chain issues (which in turn affected the amount of discounted products made available) but, with those issues now more or less cleared up, the Black Friday sales this year are shaping up to be the biggest ever.
+Last year's Black Friday sales suffered from global supply chain issues (which in turn affected the amount of discounted products available), but with those issues now more or less cleared up, the Black Friday 2022 sales are shaping up to be the biggest ever.

-Unlike Amazon Prime Day, which we think will take place in July 2022 but don't have official confirmation yet, we already know when the Black Friday 2022 date will be – mark Friday, 25 November 2022 on your calendar.
+Unlike Amazon Prime Day (which took place in mid-July 2022 but who's date changes every year), we already know when the Black Friday 2022 date will be – mark Friday, 25 November 2022 on your calendar.

-T3 has covered Black Friday sales for well over half a decade now and during that time we've accrued serious expertise in both deal hunting and learning how to identify bad, buyer's remorse-inducing, deals, too.
-Right here we detail everything we already know about Black Friday 2022 as well as our top tips for making sure you have a great sales event.
+T3 has covered Black Friday sales for over half a decade now and during that time, we've accrued serious expertise in both deal hunting and learning how to identify bad, buyer's remorse-inducing deals, too.
+Here, we detail everything we already know about Black Friday 2022, as well as our top tips for making sure you have a great sales event.
 In the run-up to the official date, we'll also be highlighting the best deals you can find on a range of products from an array of popular retailers.

 It's never too early to start planning your Black Friday 2022 sales strategy, so get deals ready now with T3's authoritative guide to this year's super sale.